prebid/identity-gatekeeper/proposals/PARRROT.md

 ### TERN

-Tern expands on TURTLEDOVE to add more details missing from the original proposal, including:
+[TERN](https://github.com/AdRoll/TERN) expands on TURTLEDOVE to add more details missing from the original proposal, including:

 #### In-advance creative approval
 Any viable proposal needs to support a mechanism for creative approval.
 TERN suggests SSPs can approve or deny a creative as submitted by the DSP.
 PARRROT allows for creative approval when the DSP provides the creative to the SSP for distribution into a DoveKey store, allowing SSP to enable very granular publisher control over which creatives can serve where on their properties.